Beyonders: A World Without Heroes: Plot summary

-Rachel and Jason head to the location of the sixth syllable, a prophet living in the swampy Sunken Lands.
+Rachel and Jason head to the location of the sixth syllable in the swampy Sunken Lands.
 On the way, they are attacked by Maldor's men, but are saved by a man named Jasher.
-Jasher is one of the Amar Kabal, capable of resurrecting if their "seed" is planted again.
-In the Sunken Lands, they meet the prophet's daughter, Corinne, who is unable to leave her home in the Sunken Lands due to special puffballs that cause memory loss.
-The group successfully collect the sixth syllable, and also learn that Galloran had hidden the second syllable as a tattoo on the body of a man named Kimp, who works for Maldor.
-Jasher reveals that Kimp lives within Harthenham, and decide to use Jason's invitation to get inside.
+Jasher is one of the Amar Kabal, legendary warriors capable of resurrecting from a seed.
+In the Sunken Lands, they meet the prophet's daughter, Corinne, who is unable to leave her home in the Sunken Lands due to mushrooms that cause memory loss.
+The group successfully collect the sixth syllable, and also learn that Galloran had hidden the second syllable within Harthenham, a paradisical castle where Maldor lavishly indulges his enemies in exchange for their allegiance.

-Jason infiltrates Harthenham and finds Tark inside, having received an invitation after killing men working for Maldor.
-Jason manages to identify the final piece of the Word, and he and Tark hatch a plan to escape.
-Jason is challenged to a duel with the host, and he chooses billiard balls as a weapon, easily winning thanks to his pitching skills from Earth.
-They are joined in their escape by men named Tristan and Drake.
+Jason infiltrates Harthenham, having received an invitation after killing men working for Maldor, and identifies the final piece of the word.
+Jason is challenged to a duel by the host of Harthenham, and he chooses billiard balls as the weapon, easily winning thanks to his pitching skills from Earth.
+He escapes, joined by Tristan and Drake.
 Drake is a seedling like Jasher, but on his final life.
-The four leave but are attacked by Kimp and a pack of dogs.
-Tristan, Jasher, and Kimp are killed in the ensuing battle, and Jason is captured.
+The four leave but are attacked by Maldor's men and a pack of dogs.
+Tristan and Jasher are killed in the ensuing battle, and Jason is captured.

-Drake rescues Jason and the two continue to Felrook, where Maldor lives.
-Jason gains an audience with him and uses the Word, however, it is revealed that Maldor actually masterminded the Word himself to distract those who wished to harm him.
-Jason is imprisoned and tortured.
+Drake rescues Jason and the two continue to Felrook, Maldor's fortress.
+Jason gains an audience with Maldor and uses the Word but it has no effect.
+Maldor reveals that he masterminded the Word himself to distract those who wished to harm him.

-Jason is rescued by Ferrin, who takes him to a portal back to Earth and sends him through.
-Jason resists, and ends up pulling Ferrin's severed hand along with him.
-Jason lands back on Earth, on an unknown farm, and swears to find a way back to Lyrian to save his friends.
+Jason is imprisoned and tortured, but is rescued by Ferrin, who sends him through a portal back to earth.
+Jason resists, and pulls Ferrin's severed hand along with him.
+Jason arrives back on Earth, on an unknown farm, and swears to find a way back to Lyrian to save his friends.